Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Conclusion

-\textit{Conclusion}--We have observed orbital FFLO state with finite-momentum pairing in 2H-NbS\textsubscript{2} flakes of intermediate thickness, signified by the enhancement of in-plane upper critical field $B_{c2,||}$ and a nontrivial polar angle dependence of $B_{c2,||}$ constituted by two 2D-Tinkham components.
+We have observed orbital FFLO state with finite-momentum pairing in 2H-NbS\textsubscript{2} flakes of intermediate thickness, signified by the enhancement of in-plane upper critical field $B_{c2,||}$ and a nontrivial polar angle dependence of $B_{c2,||}$ constituted by two 2D-GL components.
 Orbital FFLO state, zero-momentum pairing superconducting state, and normal state merge at a tricritical point ($T^\ast$,$B^\ast$).
 By studying the thickness dependent of the tricritical point, we find a hint of interplay between Ising superconductivity and orbital FFLO showing as a jump in $B^\ast$ accompanied by a small change in $T^\ast$ with decreasing thickness in thin flake.
-By comparing the unconventional superconductivity in NbS\textsubscript{2} and NbSe\textsubscript{2} flake, it reveals that the relatively weak interlayer coupling in key in activating orbital FFLO in NbS\textsubscript{2} flakes at less demanding condition compared to NbSe\textsubscript{2}.
-Our results highlight that NbS\textsubscript{2} can be a versatile platform to explore Ising superconductivity in few-layer limit, orbital FFLO state in flakes with intermediate thickness and Zeeman FFLO in bulk-limit.
+By comparing the results in NbS\textsubscript{2} and NbSe\textsubscript{2} flake, it reveals that the relatively weak interlayer Josephson coupling is key in activating orbital FFLO in NbS\textsubscript{2} flakes at less demanding condition compared to NbSe\textsubscript{2}.
+With the observation of orbital FFLO state, our results highlight that NbS\textsubscript{2} can be a versatile platform to explore Ising superconductivity in few-layer limit, orbital FFLO state in flakes with intermediate thickness and Zeeman FFLO state in bulk-limit.